Understanding Thin Client Technology: Definition, Benefits, and Key Features

 Optimal Resource Management for Client Terminals

-When a user launches a VDI client on a Thin Client device, the client software uses local resources to render the desktop environment, transmit user input, and display output between the Thin Client device and the server hosting the virtual desktop.
+When a user launches a VDI client on a Thin Client device, the client software uses local resources to render the desktop environment, transmit user input, and display output to and from the server hosting the virtual desktop.
 This requires processing power and memory on the Thin Client device to handle the communication and display tasks.

 In conclusion, what is a thin client?